Go to main content

 The Digital Preservation Coalition (DPC) is pleased to announce that the Canadian Broadcasting Corporation (CBC) has joined as its latest Associate Member.

-CBC is Canada’s national broadcaster.
+CBC is Canada’s national public broadcaster.
 For almost 90 years, CBC has promoted Canadian culture and supported democratic life through a wide range of content that informs, enlightens, and entertains.

 Commenting on the new membership, Ann Cox, Senior Manager, Library Services at CBC, said: